bradypcook/HawkNodeSecurity_Network/README.md

 # Host Device IP Addressing

-As shown above on the map, the IP Addressing follows a scheme where each campus branch has its own host portion of the IP; so for example the Austin branch has an IP of X.X.X.3, where the last bit makes up the portion that the hosts use (except for the NYC office, which has X.X.0.0).
-In terms of the network portion of the address, each VLAN has its own network portion (i.e. Floor1 has a network address of 1X.1X.1X.X and IOT-Devices has a network address of 7X.7X.7X.X)
+As shown above on the map, the IP Addressing follows a scheme where each campus branch has its own IP Network (ex: Austin branch has a network of 10.20.0.0/16).
+From there, the third octet is assigned to the VLAN (ex: VLAN 70 in the Austin office would have a network of 10.20.70.0/24).
+From there the last IP octet is dedicated to the host.

 The following networks are correlated to the following VLANs: